DGM Barbados Open

-The DGM Barbados Open was a senior (over 50s) men's professional golf tournament played on the Caribbean island state of Barbados, played annually from 2000 to 2009.
+The Barbados Legends is a senior (over 50s) men's professional golf tournament played on the Caribbean island state of Barbados, played annually from 2000 to 2009.
 It was an early season event on the European Senior Tour and generally the only regular event on the tour that took place in the Americas.
 It was hosted by the Royal Westmoreland Golf Club, Saint James, Barbados.